fsprojects/FSharp.Data/CONTRIBUTING.md

    suggestions how you might contribute, check out the [Issue list](https://github.com/fsharp/FSharp.Data/issues) on GitHub or send an email to the [F# Open-Source mailing list](http://groups.google.com/group/fsharp-opensource).

+   * Easier tasks to get started with are marked with the [up-for-grabs](https://github.com/fsharp/FSharp.Data/labels/up-for-grabs) tag.

 ## Solution files